roseanh14/RestaurantMenuSummarizer/README.md

 Pick a date (today or in the future).
 Click submit.

-You’ll see:
-restaurant name + date + source URL, list of menu items, and the full JSON response (for debugging / integration).

 ## #How to run tests
 From the project root:
 py -m pytest

-This runs:

-### Unit tests:
-price normalisation tool (parsing "145,-", "149 Kč", etc. to numeric CZK), Pydantic schema validation for the menu JSON.

-### Integration + caching test:
-calls POST /api/menu using Flask’s test client (with mocked LLM), verifies that: first call for a given url + date stores the menu in SQLite and returns "cached": false, second call for the same url + date returns from cache and sets "cached": true without calling the LLM again.

 ### Thoughts about the solution
 I structured the project around a simple but explicit flow: request → cache → scraper → LLM → validation → response.
 Each part lives in its own module, which keeps the code readable and makes it easier to test individual pieces.
 Flask is a good fit here because I only need one main endpoint (POST /api/menu), and on top of that I added a tiny static frontend so it’s comfortable to try out different URLs and dates in a browser.